 The text parameter supports all of the characters which the Message keyer can encode, which is the same as the CW decoder can decode.
-Specifically, A to Z, 0 to 9, Space, then punctuation characters / \?., (note, the break character \ appears at the moment as the Japanese yen character \ - this will be fixed in a future firmware version).
+Specifically, A to Z, 0 to 9, Space, then punctuation characters / = ?., Note = is the break character, CW -...- (dah dit dit dah).